earthlab/hub-ops/docs/source/authentication.rst

           - "read:user"

-In this example configuration only users who are members of the :code:`earthlab` organisation on GitHub will be allowed to login.
+In this example configuration only users who are members of the :code:`earthlab` organization on GitHub will be allowed to login.
 To allow anyone to login remove that part of the configuration.